Align judges with humans

 # Generate judge assessment

-judge_result = initial_judge(inputs=inputs, outputs=outputs)
+judge_result = initial_judge(trace=trace)

-# Log judge feedback to the trace
+# Log judge feedback to the trace using the judge's name

 mlflow.log_feedback(